matucasal/nestjs-example/README.md

 ## Test the project with Swagger

-Run the app and go to
+Run the app and go to:

 http://localhost:3000/swagger

-There you can test the API with Swagger UI.
+There you can test the API endpoints with Swagger UI.

 ## Endpoints